japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Dataset-explain.md

 ----
 ====

-For streaming Datasets, `ExplainCommand` command simply creates a link:spark-sql-streaming-IncrementalExecution.adoc[IncrementalExecution] for the `SparkSession` and the logical plan.
+For streaming Datasets, `ExplainCommand` command simply creates a link:spark-sql-streaming-IncrementalExecution.md[IncrementalExecution] for the `SparkSession` and the logical plan.

 NOTE: For the purpose of `explain`, `IncrementalExecution` is created with the output mode `Append`, checkpoint location `<unknown>`, run id a random number, current batch id `0` and offset metadata empty.
 They do not really matter when explaining the load-part of a streaming query.